Neem & Tea Tree Body & Hair Shampoo

 Hair that is wet is stretchy and more fragile which can result in snapping and breaking when brushed.

 Do research on the internet to find the best brush for your hair type.

-While dandruff itself is not associated with hair loss, an itchy, inflamed scalp can cause temporary hair loss.
+While dandruff itself is not associated with hair loss, an itchy, inflamed scalp and clogged hair follicles can contribute to excessive shedding and hair loss.

 Please read Help me Choose Products for Dandruff.

 People with severe allergies—please note: If you have severe anaphylactic-type reactions to ANY of the ingredients in ANY of our products, please do not buy our products.
 We have dedicated soap rooms and product rooms that are kept meticulously clean, but we cannot guarantee against possible cross-contamination of individual ingredients.

 Chagrin Valley Soap & Craft is not responsible for any individual reaction to any particular ingredient.
 Each product description on our website includes a complete list of ingredients.
 People with sensitivities to any listed ingredient should not use the product.
 In case you are in doubt always try an allergy patch test and if at any time irritation occurs, discontinue use of the product.

 The content and information on this website, provided by The Chagrin Valley Soap & Salve Company, is for educational purposes only and is in no way intended and should not be construed as medical advice to diagnose, treat, cure, or prevent any disease or health condition.
 The information regarding folklore or health-related benefits of certain ingredients is for educational purposes only.
 The information provided is not intended to prescribe or be taken as medical advice.